troclaux/notes/aws.md

   - up to 72% discount compared to on-demand
 - spot instances: bid for unused capacity, cheapest
   - no guaranteed availability, aws can terminate them when the spot price exceeds your bid price
-- savings plans: commit to an amount of usage
+- savings plans: flexible pricing model where you commit to an amount of usage for 1 or 3 years
   - discount based on long-term usage
+  - best for users who want cost savings, but with more flexibility than reserved instances
 - capacity reservations: reserve instance capacity in a specific AZ
+- dedicated hosts: get an entire physical server to yourself
+  - an isolated server with configurations you can control
 - dedicated instances: instances that run on hardware dedicated to your account, but aws manages the host
-- dedicated hosts: get an entire physical server to yourself
+  - cheaper than dedicated host

 ### instance types (out-of-scope)